 All of this was in pursuit of stories, and stories form the backbone of my two research-driven nonfiction books, The Fallen Sky: An Intimate History of Shooting Stars (Tarcher/Penguin 2009), and Hope Is the Thing with Feathers: A Personal Chronicle of Vanished Birds (Tarcher/Penguin 2000), both of which were published to wide acclaim.
 Story could also be said to be at the heart of my three collections of poetry and lyric essays: Held as Earth; Bodies, of the Holocene; and The Underneath.
 As an anthologist, I've sought to bring the voices of others to new audiences, co-editing The Sonoran Desert: A Literary Field Guide, and, most recently, Beyond Earth's Edge: The Poetry of Spaceflight, which has been featured or reviewed in such venues as “Planetary Radio,” Scientific American and “The Open Mind” on PBS.

-Articles, poems and essays about space and astronomy are recent or forthcoming in Sky & Telescope, The Space Review, SkyNews and the Los Angeles Times, to which I contribute op-eds.
+Articles, poems and essays about space and astronomy are recent or forthcoming in Discover, Astronomy, Sky & Telescope, The Space Review, SkyNews and the Los Angeles Times, to which I contribute op-eds.
 My work has been featured or reviewed in many venues, including NPR's “All Things Considered,” USA Today, People, Science, The New Yorker, Nature and Michio Kaku’s “Science Fantastic.”

 I have won fellowships and awards from multiple establishments, including the Whiting Foundation, the National Science Foundation and the Rachel Carson Center in Munich.
 Other awards include the John Burroughs Prize for Best Natural History Essay, the Sigurd Olson Nature Writing Award, the Glasgow Prize for an Emerging Writer, a UCLA Institute of Environment and Sustainability Journalism Fellowship and the New American Press Poetry Prize.

-When not at the keyboard, these days I can often be found "hiking" the surface of the Moon through the eyepiece of my 10-inch telescope for an ongoing book project about the hunk of rock that circles this place we call home.
+When not at the keyboard, these days I can often be found "hiking" the surface of the Moon through the eyepiece of my 10-inch telescope for my ongoing book project about the hunk of rock that circles this place we call home.